 At Site #3, construction to repair a series of translational slide blocks along a common deep-seated slip plane was completed in 2013.
-This featured: a 120 m long tied-back pile wall along the west side of the existing highway but included excavation of soil and incorporation of lightweight fill along the existing highway alignment; an additional 60 m long lower cantilever pile wall located nearer the River below Site 3 to keep the soil from eroding into the river and remain intact below the tied back pile wall; and armoring the toe of the River with Class 2 Riprap.
+This featured: a 120 m long tied-back pile wall along the west side of the existing highway and included excavation of soil and incorporation of lightweight fill along the existing highway alignment; an additional 60 m long lower cantilever pile wall located nearer the River below Site 3 to keep the soil from eroding into the river and remain intact below the tied back pile wall; and armoring the toe of the River with Class 2 Riprap.

-In the upper wall at Site #3, the 3 Sl's have generally indicated negligible movement over the last 3 years.
+In the upper wall at Site #3, the 3 SI's have generally indicated negligible movement over the last 4 years.
 Over the last few years, there appears to be some oscillating fluctuations in the movements between spring and fall, which temporarily reverse the short-term directional movements in SI12-P9U and SI12-P17U, and to some extent in SI12-P26U.
-The load cells indicate the latest anchor load readings fluctuated between about 0% and -1%, but the anchor loads are showing the general relaxation trend is slowing or possibly even reversing the last few years.
-This indicates that, in general (since 2017 and excluding oscillating fluctuations), the piles ceased being pulled upslope and are beginning to reach a state of equilibrium with the soil.
-In the lower cantilever wall, all 3 SI's indicate negligible movements towards the river over the last 3 years and appear to be stabilizing.
+The load cells indicate the latest anchor load readings fluctuated between about 0% and <1%, but the anchor loads are showing the general relaxation trend is slowing or possibly even reversing the last few years.
+This indicates that in general (since 2017 and excluding the oscillating fluctuations), the piles ceased being pulled upslope and are beginning to reach a state of equilibrium with the soil.
+In the lower cantilever wall, all 3 SI's indicate negligible movements towards the river over the last 4 years and appear to be stabilizing.
 Based on these readings and site observations, the two walls, sheet piles, and riprap have effectively stabilized the original large landslide at Site 3.

-The seepage from the pavement GBC observed in 2016 south of the upper pile wall and ongoing weathering of the fill are the likely causes of the slide that occurred south of the upper pile wall in 2017.
+The seepage from the pavement GBC first observed in 2016 south of the upper pile wall, and ongoing weathering of the fill, were the likely causes of the slide that occurred south of the upper pile wall in 2017.
 The seepage likely saturated the GBC and embankment fill with time, which created a weak soil mass that eventually failed, carrying the material down into the river.

-Pavement deflections and alligator cracks have showed up in both lanes (southbound lane worse) near each end of the upper pile wall where the lightweight (Geofoam) fill ends.
-The southbound lane ACP is in poor shape from the south end of the slide area to about 11 m north of the south end of the wall.
-Also, map cracking exists quite extensively over the pavement adjacent to the upper pile wall.
-This is surmised to be due to flexing of the pavement structure overtop of the Geofoam in response to heavy truck traffic, and different thermal characteristics from freeze-thaw compared to total soil bedding.
+Pavement deflections and alligator cracks had showed up in both lanes (southbound lane worse) near each end of the upper pile wall where the lightweight (Geofoam) fill ends.
+The southbound lane ACP was in poor shape from the south end of the slide area to about 11 m north of the south end of the wall.
+Also, map cracking existed quite extensively over the pavement adjacent to the upper pile wall.
+This was surmised to be due to flexing of the pavement structure overtop of the Geofoam in response to heavy truck traffic, and different thermal characteristics from freeze-thaw compared to total soil bedding.
 Some of the pavement distress was remediated by placing asphalt patches at the north end of the wall in 2020 and 2021.
+The 2023 pavement rehabilitation over this highway pavement segment and subsequent overlay as part of Contract #21542 that was managed by McIntosh Perry Inc., left this area with a new, smooth and unblemished surface.